 The factors above are some of the main things that you have to consider the final cost of the surgery.

-The best thing, in this case, is to ask your surgeon for an estimate on how much the surgery would cost in total.
+The best thing, in this case, is to ask your doctor for an estimate on how much the surgery would cost in total.

 Why is cosmetic surgery so expensive?

-Surgeons undergo more than 15 years of education and practical training to become a qualified surgeon.
+Doctors undergo more than 15 years of education and practical training to become qualified doctors.

-This means that certified cosmetic surgeons are extremely skilled and experienced in what they do.
+This means that certified cosmetic practitioners are extremely skilled and experienced in what they do.

-As a result of the high standards of cosmetic surgery education and training, your surgeon will make sure that your surgery goes as safely and smoothly as possible.
+As a result of the high standards of cosmetic surgery education and training, your doctor will make sure that your surgery goes as safely and smoothly as possible.

 The results of the surgery will be more obvious and effective; there will be little to no chances of complications as well as having a recovery period that allows you to return to your normal life as soon as possible.

-All of this demands a premium rate; you are paying for the expertise of your surgeon and you should not worry about the high rates.
+All of this demands a premium rate; you are paying for the expertise of your doctor and you should not worry about the high rates.

-Plastic surgeons do not want to make a quick dollar off you, they know that the happiness of their patients and the results of their surgeries are two of the most important things in becoming an established surgeon.
+Plastic doctors do not want to make a quick dollar off you, they know that the happiness of their patients and the results of their surgeries are two of the most important things in becoming an established doctor.